kmaasilan/cse15l-lab-reports/LabReport5.md

 in lines 53-56, the assumption is wrong and the script fails.
-This is why our terminal output after running `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected submission-folder` is: \
+This is why my terminal output after running `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected submission-folder` is: \
 ![Image](Lab5_failureOutput2.png) \
 All of these errors stem from the fact that the `lib` folder isn't in the `grading-area` directory